cschep/ketten/README.md

 ### Notes to self

+#### Postgres

-Using an SSH tunnel to connect to the production postgres.
+Using an SSH tunnel to connect to the production postgres:

 `ssh -L 5433:localhost:5432 deployer@ketten.schepman.org`

+Migrating data from one server to another:

 ### Thanks